hteumeuleu/caniemail/_features/html-audio.md

     "3": "The `<audio>` element is supported but can not be played.", "4": "The `<audio>` element is supported, but the video can not play due to a strict Content Security Policy.", "5": "Not supported.
 The `<audio>` element and all its content is removed.", "6": "Not supported.
-The `src` attribute is replaced by `data-src`."
+The `src` attribute is replaced by `data-src`.", "7": "Likely supported, test file was broken during testing so could not validate" }
-}
 links: {
     "Can I use: audio":"https://caniuse.com/audio",